aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/slicercache/_index.md

 ```

-Returns the name of cache field
+Returns the name of this slicer cache.

 **Example**

 ```
-         //get the name of cache field.
+         //get the name of this slicer cache.
          System.out.println(slicerCache.getSourceName());
 ```